-- The Fair Trade Certified™ label offers consumers a simple way to know that their products were produced in a socially-responsible manner.
+- The Fair Trade Certified™ label offers consumers a simple way to know that their products were produced in a responsible manner.
 The third-party verification guarantees that strict social, economic and environmental standards have been met.
-Now more than 11,000 different products can be found in over 70,000 retail locations across the United States.
+Now more than 12,000 different products can be found in more than 100,000 retail locations across North America.

 - Retail sales in 2010 were $1.2 billion.
 In March 2012, Fair Trade USA reported new data revealing that sales of Fair Trade Certified™ products grew 75 percent between Q1 and Q4 2011.